-Section 62 of the County's Charter prescribes the procedure to recall a County officer.
+Section 62 of the County's Charter prescribes the procedure to recall a County officer and applies to both "elective and appointive" officers.
 A thorough review of Section 62 of the Charter reveals that Section 62, for all intents and purposes, is out of date.
 It is out of alignment with the recall procedures found in state law and found in all other charter counties in the state.
+Additionally, the County of Alameda Charter allows for the removal of specified appointed County officers, unlike most other counties in California.
 And, significantly, due to the growth of the County over many decades, and the changes to election law, including changes to the manner in which elections are conducted, it is likely unfeasible to carry out a recall election in the manner outlined in the charter.

-In order to provide the public and the Registrar of Voters with clear and achievable standards for conducting a recall, it is recommended that your Board adopt an ordinance to amend the Charter by replacing the County's current recall procedures with the recall procedures prescribed in state law and to call for the necessary special election to perfect the amendments.
+In order to provide the public and the Registrar of Voters with clear and achievable standards for conducting a recall, and to exclude specified appointed County officers from being subject to recall, it is recommended that your Board: 1) adopt an ordinance to amend the Charter by replacing the County's current recall procedures with the recall procedures prescribed in state law; 2) not include appointed County officers in the scope of officers who can be recalled using the State law procedures; and 3) call for the necessary special election to perfect the amendments.
 Amending Section 62 to adopt state law procedures for recalling county officers will bring clarity to all regarding the procedures, timing, and rules that will apply to recalls of County of Alameda officers.
 This change will codify a transparent recall process, and benefit the public generally, proponents of any recall, a target of a recall, and opponents of a recall, by substantially reducing the likelihood of costly litigation that could arise due to the current outdated standards.